 If you already know what classifier type you want, train individual classifiers instead.
 See Manual Classifier Training.

 On the Learn tab, in the File section, click New Session and select data from the workspace or from a file.
 Specify a response variable and variables to use as predictors.
 Alternatively, click Open to open a previously saved app session.
-See Select Data and Validation for Classification Problem.
+See Select Data for Classification or Open Saved App Session.

-On the Classification Learner tab, in the Model Type section, click All Quick-To-Train.
+In the Models section, select All Quick-To-Train.
 This option trains all the model presets available for your data set that are fast to fit.

-If you have Parallel Computing Toolbox™, you can train the models in parallel.
+If you have Parallel Computing Toolbox™, the app trains the models in parallel by default.
 See Parallel Classifier Training.

 A selection of model types appears in the Models pane.
-When the models finish training, the best percentage Accuracy (Validation) score is highlighted in a box.
+When the models finish training, the best percentage Accuracy (Validation) score is outlined in a box.

-Click models in the Models pane and open the corresponding plots to explore results.
+Click models in the Models pane and open the corresponding plots to explore the results.

 To try all the nonoptimizable classifier model presets available for your data set, click All in the Models section of the Learn tab.

 Manual Classifier Training

-If you want to explore individual model types, or if you already know what classifier type you want, you can train classifiers one at a time or train a group of the same type.
+If you want to explore individual model types, or if you already know what classifier type you want, you can train classifiers one at a time or as a group.

 Choose a classifier.
-On the Classification Learner tab, in the Model Type section, click a classifier type.
-To see all available classifier options, click the arrow on the far right of the Model Type section to expand the list of classifiers.
-The nonoptimizable model options in the Model Type gallery are preset starting points with different settings, suitable for a range of different classification problems.
+On the Learn tab, in the Models section, click a classifier type.
+To see all available classifier options, click the arrow on the far right of the Models section to expand the list of classifiers.
+The nonoptimizable model options in the Models gallery are preset starting points with different settings, suitable for a range of different classification problems.

 To read a description of each classifier, switch to the details view.